Best GPS Trackers for Kids

 FiLIP 2 GPS Watch

 The FiLIP 2 doesn't have the full functionality of a smartwatch, but it’s a fun and feature-filled GPS watch that will appeal to a lot of parents — if they can get their hands on one.
-(The company's website says it's no longer available from any retail partners in the U.S., though you can still find it on Amazon.)
-At 2 ounces, the FiLIP is light enough for even the smallest kid to wear, though you need to dip into the band extenders that come with your FiLIP 2 for the watch to fit growing wrists.
+(The company's website says it's no longer available from any retail partners in the U.S., though you can still find it on Amazon.
+Expect to pay $10 per month for service through AT&T) At 2 ounces, the FiLIP is light enough for even the smallest kid to wear, though you need to dip into the band extenders that come with your FiLIP 2 for the watch to fit growing wrists.

 Activation of FiLIP via AT&T’s website is relatively straightforward.
 The FiLIP app lets you set up your home zone and add extra SafeZones, but unless you have an actual street address for the school, park, or other area you’re zoning for, the process can be cumbersome.
 And the long lag — about 10 minutes for me — between when the unit enters or exits one of these zones and when you get a push notification alerting you to this was frustrating.
 At least the GPS was fairly accurate, usually down to just a few feet.